 qPCR is a technique used daily in most labs, but the first step, designing your qPCR primers, can be the biggest obstacle to even getting started.

 Without a good pair of primers, you can’t start asking the real questions and generating data.
-And sometimes the effort involved in optimizing an assay for high efficiency and sensitivity can be huge.
+And sometimes the effort required to optimize an assay for high efficiency and sensitivity can be huge.

 Pre-designed and pre-validated primers make life easier